Last Updated on

 15. Meiji Shrine

-About a ten minute walk from the entrance, Meiji Shrine is a historical shrine is dedicated to the Emperor Meiji and his empress wive.
+About a ten-minute walk from the entrance, Meiji Shrine is a historical shrine is dedicated to Emperor Meiji and his empress wive.
 Exploring the grounds will yield you many iconic photographs of a traditional Shinto shrine and its rituals.
 From the shrine courtyard to the wooden torii gate entrance to the cleansing fountain or even the wooden blocks where you write your prayer wishes and hang them to be answered by the gods.
 You can join a free walking tour of Meiji Shrine and Harajuku.

 View this post on Instagram